AdaptableTools/connectifi-fdc3-demo/README.md

 ## The Demo App

-The app leverages the Connectifi Sandbox to show how to use the FDC3 capabilities in AdapTable to interop with other applications it widgets.
+The app leverages the [Connectifi Sandbox](https://apps.connectifi-interop.com/sandbox) to show how to use the FDC3 capabilities in AdapTable to interop with other applications and widgets.

-> The data in the app is meaningless **dummy data**; only the Tickers are real.
+> The data in the app is purely meaningless **dummy data** for illustration purposes; only the Tickers are real.

-The app primarily uses the Instrument Context to manage intents and broadcasts, but all FDC3 context types are available out of the box in AdapTable.
+The app primarily uses the [FDC3 Instrument Context](https://fdc3.finos.org/docs/context/ref/Instrument) to manage Intents and Context, but all FDC3 context types are available out of the box in AdapTable.

 In the app users are able to: